normalize/normalize.github.io/docs/transforms.md

-These are all the transforms available for both the normalization proxy and `nlz-build`.
+These are all the transforms available for both the normalization proxy and `nlz-build(1)`.
-Unlike Component, Browserify, and other build systems, transforms are included automatically, and all transforms are stored in a single repository.
+Unlike Component, Browserify, and other build systems, transforms are included automatically and stored in a single repository.
 There are a couple of reasons for this:

 - This middleware system is a more complicated than other middleware systems:

     - The use of Koa-based upstream/downstream is quite complex
-    - Order of middleware is very important, especially when handling upstreams/downstreams
+    - Order of middleware is very important
     - Transforms are not orthogonal to another, so we have to make sure each plugin interacts with each other well.
-      This is more difficult than creating the transforms themselves.

 - The purpose of normalization is for everyone to be on the same page.
   It's counter productive to have different semantics for the same transform across applications.

 PRs for additional transforms are welcomed as long as there's a valid use-case and people would actually use it.
+Feel free to create feature requests and pull requests in the [transform.js](https://github.com/normalize/transforms.js) repository.

 ### How Transforms Work